 March 29, 2018

-The sharper the resonance, the quicker the resonance resonates during a sine sweep.
-The Q-factor measures the difference between a resonance that slowly ramps up during a sine sweep (a wide resonance with a low Q-factor) and a resonance that quickly ramps up during a sine sweep (a sharp resonance with a high Q-factor).
-The sharper the resonance, the harder it is to control.
-For an in-depth discussion on this topic, see the webinar on Sine Resonance Track & Dwell.
+The sharper the resonance, the quicker the resonance will resonate during a sine sweep and the harder it is to control.
+The Q-factor measures the difference between a resonance that slowly ramps up during a sine sweep (a wide resonance with a low Q-factor) and a resonance that quickly ramps up (a sharp resonance with a high Q-factor).

 The excitation frequency does not need to equal a resonant frequency to cause amplification.
 Even nearby frequencies (±10%) can agitate some amplification.
 Therefore, resonances can increase in amplitude before and after the resonance peak.
 A resonance peak can be sharp or broad, depending on the structure’s damping.

 In addition to FFT-related plots, other information, such as transmissibility and phase, confirms resonances and defines the most damaging frequencies.

 A transmissibility graph displays the amplitude ratio between two channels—i.e., input vibration to output response as a function of frequency.
 When searching for resonances, the transmissibility plot indicates which frequencies generate an amplified response, indicating a resonance.
 A DUT’s maximum transmissibility occurs at its natural frequency with no damping.